The Crown and Greyhound: Literary associations

 The Greyhound pub in Dulwich Village, demolished (along with The Crown Inn) to make way for construction of The Crown and Greyhound, was where the Dulwich Club held its meetings.
 This association was established in 1772, for the purposes of friendly converse and social cheer among a large body of literary gentlemen, and entertained many distinguished guests, including Charles Dickens, William Makepeace Thackeray, Mark Lemon, and others.

 Leigh Hunt 1784-1859 mentions the Greyhound as the starting point in his essay "A Walk from Dulwich to Brockham" arriving on a stage coach from the Strand, including a description of the view from a bedrom in the inn: "the situation of the inn was beautiful even towards the road, the place is so rich with trees; and returning to the room in which we had supped, we found with pleasure that we had a window there, presenting us with a peep into rich meadows, where the haymakers were at work in their white shirts."

 The Crown and Greyhound was home to a branch of the British Poetry Society, founded by local poet Lionel Monteith in 1949.
 The foundation of this branch was almost certainly in response to ongoing turmoil at the Poetry Society, precipitated by 29-year-old Muriel Spark falling out with the society's old guard whilst combining her role as General Secretary with editing the Poetry Review.
 Another local Dulwich poet, and Spark's lover, Howard Sergeant, resigned his position on the Executive Council of the Poetry Society, and became an influential figure in setting up the Dulwich Poetry Group in 1949, and again, when it re-formed in 1959.
-Guest poets such as Stephen Spender, Laurie Lee, Dannie Abse, Marie Stopes, and Michael Croft are recorded as attending meetings at the pub during this first incarnation of the Dulwich Poetry Group.
+Guest poets such as Stephen Spender, Laurie Lee, Dannie Abse, Marie Stopes, Kenneth Spring, and Michael Croft are recorded as attending meetings at the pub during this first incarnation of the Dulwich Poetry Group.
 It is recorded that the audience was invited to an hour and three-quarters of readings by poets, for a suggested donation of one shilling.
 The first recorded sighting of Michael Croft in the Crown and Greyhound was in autumn 1950, after an Alleyn's School Old Boy was stopped on the street by a burly figure in a duffel coat who inquired amicably, "Where can an old sailor get a drink around here?"
 Croft was then 29 years old, and had just started teaching at the school.